2026 100km route

 Riders will be pleased to know that it’s pretty much smooth sailing from here all the way to the finish, with tar all the way to the finish!
 NOTE: This final stretch should look familiar, as it the same tar road section (in the opposite direction) that you started with this morning.
 Many a race is either won or lost along this final stretch, depending on whether you’ve left your legs or your lungs somewhere on the route earlier on during the race.

-NOTE: Don’t miss the sharp RIGHT turn at ± 95km!
+NOTE: Don’t miss the sharp RIGHT turn at ± 95,5km!

 NOTE: PLEASE take care at the FINISH, as you’ll be approaching The Ferry Hotel from the opposite direction to which you started, thus you’ll need to cross over oncoming traffic to TURN right into grounds of The Ferry Hotel!

 We’ll be waiting to welcome you at the finish line, where you can enjoy a cool frosty and something to eat while reliving the memories made in completing the Zest Fruit Trans Elands 100!
+NOTE: You have a FINISH TIME LIMIT of 8 hours, but if you use all of it …there might not be any beers left when you get to the finish 🙂 .

-Actual distance = 101km with ONLY ± 1200m of Elevation gain
+Actual distance = 101,5km with ONLY ± 1200m of Elevation gain

 2026 50km route GPX file